duckietown/docs-AIDO/book/AIDO/20_manual/40_architecture.md

 We have the following actors:

 * Your *host computer*, where you initiate the submission.
-* The *Challenges Server*, currently available at [`https://challenges.duckietown.org`](http://challenges.duckietown.org).
+* The *Challenges Server*, currently available at [here](http://challenges.duckietown.org).
 * An *evaluator*; many are available online, but you can run one also on your host computer.

 ## Steps

 ### Building

-* You run `dts challenges build` on the host computer.
+* You run `dts challenges submit` on the host computer.
-* The `challenges build` command of the Duckietown Shell `dts` looks for a file called `submission.yaml` that contains the name of the challenge to submit to.
+* The `challenges submit` command of the Duckietown Shell `dts` looks for a file called `submission.yaml` that contains the name of the challenge to submit to.
 * The container is built using the `Dockerfile` in the current directory.
 * The container is pushed to DockerHub under your account, in a repo called `![username]/![challenge]-solution`.